zacjszewczyk/model-schema/README.md

 # Model Schema

-Model Schema is a lightweight Python package for **saving machine-learning models** and **building fully-featured model manifests** based on a single, versioned JSON contract.
+Model Schema is a lightweight Python package for saving machine-learning models and building model manifests based on a single, versioned JSON contract.
-The contract captures every detail required to reproduce, audit, and deploy a model—library versions, hardware specs, dataset hashes, hyper-parameters, metrics, and more.

 ## Table of Contents